 In November 2016, Guelph City Council began offering a Territorial Acknowledgement at the beginning of each Council meeting.

-As we gather, we are reminded that Guelph is situated on treaty land that is steeped in rich indigenous history and home to many First Nations, Métis and Inuit people today.
+As we gather, we are reminded that Guelph is situated on treaty land that is steeped in rich indigenous history and home to many First Nations, Inuit and Métis people today.

 As a City we have a responsibility for the stewardship of the land on which we live and work.

-Today we acknowledge the Mississaugas of the Credit First Nation on whose traditional territory we are meeting.
+Today we acknowledge the Mississaugas of the Credit First Nation of the Anishinaabek Peoples on whose traditional territory we are meeting.

 - The second sentence refers to the role and responsibility of the City as present day steward of our public lands and natural resources.

-- The third sentence recognizes that today the people of Guelph reside on the traditional territory of the Mississaugas of the Credit First Nation, from whom this land was purchased by the British in 1784, as Upper Canada Treaty No. 3, 1792.
+- The third sentence recognizes that today the people of Guelph reside on the traditional territory of the Mississaugas of the Credit First Nation of the Anishinaabek Peoples, from whom this land was purchased by the British in 1784, as Upper Canada Treaty No. 3, 1792.